 Any open-burning that takes place inside the City of Elizabethton has to meet the following guidelines:

-- Burning may consist of any dry agricultural product (i.e. leaves, grass, or brush).
+- Burning may consist of any dry agricultural product (i.e. leaves, grass, brush or untreated wood).
 No shingles, tires, copper wires, or household garbage may be burnt.

 - Open-burning must take place a minimum of 50 feet from any structure.